niek265/BO2-No-Box-Limits/README.md

 Disables **all** box checks, this means non box weapons (such as some wall weapons) will be placed in the box.
 (Not recommended)

 ## Credits
-This repo from JezuzLizard with compilable GSC files. https://github.com/JezuzLizard/Recompilable-gscs-for-BO2-zombies-and-multiplayer
+This repository from JezuzLizard with compilable GSC files. https://github.com/JezuzLizard/Recompilable-gscs-for-BO2-zombies-and-multiplayer